rbind/blog.jemu.name/content/posts/2020-05-25-hugo-theme-components-modules-and-all-i-wanted-was-some-shortcodes/index.en.md

 I generally like the added caption over a plain `<video>` tag, and since I learned that the `<figure>` tag is meant to hold all kinds of content including `<pre>` (for code), `<video>` and `<picture>`, I also added a shortcode to wrap highlighted code in `<figure>`, *and* a generalized shortcode to wrap *anything* inside `<figure>` with a caption.
 Once I copypasted [Hugo's embedded `figure.html`](https://github.com/gohugoio/hugo/blob/aba2647c152ffff927f42523b77ee6651630cd67/tpl/tplimpl/embedded/templates/shortcodes/figure.html) shortcode, the floodgates were open on my shortcoding and `<figure>`-wrapping.

-Another more complex thing I'm playing around with is a shortcode to mention R packages in text.
-You might have seen R packages referred to something like `{ggplot2}`.
+A more complex thing I'm playing around with is a shortcode to mention R packages in text.
+You might have seen R packages referred to something like this: `{ggplot2}`.
 That's a package name wrapped inside `{ }` for [whatever reason][curlies], _and_ inside `` ` ` `` for the monospaced formatting.
-And I haven't even linked it to it's website!
+And I haven't even linked the package to its website!
-That's *a lot* of work.
+That's *a lot* of work for just one package mention.
 Wouldn't it be *much easier* to just type `{{</* pkg "ggplot2" */>}}`?

 ...What do you mean *"no it wouldn't, that's worse"*?

 Well anyway, now I did it.
-Then I thought "wouldn't it be cool if this was *smarter*" and justified it's syntactic overhead?
+Next I thought "wouldn't it be cool if this was *smarter*" and, well, justified it's syntactic overhead?
-Well, my [previous ideas regarding package taxonomies](/2020/05/migrating-themes-and-overhauling-the-rest/#the-quest-for-taxonomies) have since lead to the realization that this is *probably* much better handled via Hugo's [data templates].
+As it turned out, my [previous ideas regarding package taxonomies](/2020/05/migrating-themes-and-overhauling-the-rest/#the-quest-for-taxonomies) have since lead to the realization that this is *probably* much better handled via Hugo's [data templates], and once you have some R package metadata lying around, that shortcode suddenly has a lot more potential.

 The gist is this: Create a file named `/data/packages.yaml` (could also be `.json`), fill it with package metadata, and now you have access to said data in layout templates and shortcodes via `.Site.Data.packages`.
 What is this for?
-Well, the current iteration of that `pkg` shortcode looks like this:
+Well, the current iteration of that `pkg` shortcode looks like in this:

 Did you hear about {{< pkg "ggplot2" >}}?
 It's a neat package and has a fancy website.
 I also like {{< pkg "ggrepel" >}}, which also has a fancy website but my shortcode hasn't figured that out yet.
 Then there's my own package, {{< pkg "tRakt" >}}, which is not on CRAN so it gets a different icon [^snip].